jonesethan883/jonesethan883.github.io/_notes/Public/The Founder.md

 "You're talking about evolutionary pressure?"

-"Not even, I'm talking about.. about *ontological* pressure.
+"I'm talking about *ontological* pressure.
 About an incompatibility of *being*.
 A prion disease structurally collapsing everything that can connect to it."